 Who is the apprenticeship for?

-The Adult Care Worker apprenticeship standard at level 2 is part of a suite of apprenticeship standards designed to create a career progression pathway in adult care.
+The Adult Care Worker apprenticeship at level 2 is part of a suite of apprenticeship standards designed to create a career progression pathway in adult care.
 These are:

 Lead Adult Care Worker at level 3